digitalcredentials/sign-and-verify/README.md

 - [Verifiable Credential](https://www.w3.org/TR/vc-data-model/#credentials)
 - [Verifiable Presentation](https://www.w3.org/TR/vc-data-model/#presentations)

-The REST API exposed by this service implements a subset of the [vc-http-api](https://w3c-ccg.github.io/vc-http-api/vc-http-api) draft standard and also includes some non-standard convenience endpoints.
+The REST API exposed by this service implements a subset of the [vc-api](https://w3c-ccg.github.io/vc-api/) draft standard and also includes some non-standard convenience endpoints.

-The vc-http-api can be confusing when getting started, partly because it contains APIs for issuer, holders, and verifiers.
+The vc-api can be confusing when getting started, partly because it contains APIs for issuer, holders, and verifiers.
 Actual deployments would involve different endpoints for differely roles; or, put differently, a single instance of this service is not intended to be used by issuers, holders, and verifiers.
-The vc-http-api currently lacks high-level documentation, so this README provides verbose descriptions about what these APIs are used for.
-But these APIs ultimately (should eventually) comply with [vc-http-api](https://w3c-ccg.github.io/vc-http-api/).
+The vc-api currently lacks high-level documentation, so this README provides verbose descriptions about what these APIs are used for.
+But these APIs ultimately (should eventually) comply with [vc-api](https://w3c-ccg.github.io/vc-api/).

 # API Docs